daveebbelaar/alfred-ai-spellfixer/README.md

 ## Notes

 - Ensure that you have Python installed on your system.
-- The workflows require the `requests` Python library.
-Install it using:
+- The workflows require the `requests` library.
+If it's missing, you can install it via:

 ```bash
 pip install requests
 ```

-Now you are ready to use the Alfred AI Spellfix workflows to quickly correct text using the power of AI models.
+Now you are ready to use the Alfred AI Spellfix workflows to quickly correct text using the power of AI models in any app.

+## Does this work on Windows?

+You can most likely make this work on Windows by using something like [Wox](https://github.com/Wox-launcher/Wox).
+Let me know via the issues or comments if you found a solution!